 Ask yourself this: should children be coddled, or treated like miniature adults?
 Should they be insulated from the horrifying reality that inevitably awaits them, or would they be better off being exposed to it at a young age?
 These creepy kids' cartoons emphatically argue the latter.

 Now, these aren't your run-of-the-mill cartoons with dirty, adult jokes thrown in here and there.
 These creepy animated movies and shows for kids are legitimately terrifying.
 They are straight-up, messed-up, nightmare-fuel-injected cartoon terror.
-If you watched these growing up, you might start to question the judgment of your parents.
+If you watched these growing up, from Coraline to Watership Down, you might start to question the judgment of your parents.
 That, or you might thank them for the character-building horror.
 After all, it is just a cartoon... right?